 Nuinsco has been served with a third-party claim related to 30-year-old historical transaction.
 Documents have been requested from the opposing parties, to which the Company is awaiting final receipt of all documents.
 Once those documents are received, they will be considered with a view to understanding the implications of the claim.
 Based on information received to date, the Company considers the claim without merit.

 Commitments

-For ZigZag Lake, per Agreement II, the Company needs to pay \$90,000 in cash and issue 600,000 common shares of the Company to the optionor during the years ended December 31, 2023 to 2025 for the acquisition of ZigZag Lake property.
+For ZigZag Lake, per Agreement III, the Company is obligated to pay \$70,000 in cash to the optionors during the years ended December 31, 2024 to 2025 for the acquisition of ZigZag Lake property.
 (Note 7).